Not only is it fun to visit IKEA to see how they furnish tiny houses, but it’s fun to find cheap, good-looking furniture that’s functional.

 IKEA FAMILY members can get a free cup of coffee or tea in the restaurant.
 Just grab a mug and present your card to the cashier at checkout—no purchase necessary.

-The IKEA moving program is a series of emails that offer calendar alerts to ensure you’re organized, moving checklists so you’re prepared from start to finish, tons of moving advice, the $25 discount mentioned above, and more.
+The IKEA moving resources page has a bunch of resources to ensure you’re organized, moving checklists so you’re prepared from start to finish, tons of moving advice, product suggestions, and more.

 Each month, IKEA rewards one FAMILY member at every location with a $100 gift card.
 Either check in at a kiosk when you first walk in the store, or scan your card at checkout for an entry.